Hurricane Iniki: Preparations

 In response to the approaching hurricane, about 38,000 people evacuated to public shelters, including 8,000 on Kauaʻi and 30,000 people in Oʻahu.
 On Kauaʻi, school was canceled, and the traffic was light during the evacuation, with streets clear by mid-morning.
 Rather than send tourists to public shelters, two major hotels kept their occupants in the buildings during Iniki's passage of Kauaʻi.
 Some residents rode out the hurricane in their homes.
 According to a post-storm survey, no one on the island did not hear about the impending storm.
 On Oʻahu, all schools, and most businesses, closed during the storm's passage.
 Only critical government employees worked during the storm.
 Officials opened 110 public shelters on Oʻahu, including some schools meant for refuge only; this meant they provided no food, cots, blankets, medications, or other comfort items.
 Roughly one-third of Oʻahu's population participated in the evacuation, though many others went to the house of a family member or friend for shelter.
 Officials assessed that the evacuations went well, beginning with the vulnerable coastal area.
 For those in need, vans and buses gave emergency transportation, while police occupied certain overused intersections.
 The two main problems during the evacuation were lack of parking at shelters and exit routes for the coastlines.
 On the Big Island, officials ordered residents within 300 ft of the coastline to evacuate to higher ground.

 Impact

-Hurricane Iniki was the costliest hurricane ever to strike Hawaii, causing $3.1 billion in damage.
+Hurricane Iniki is the costliest hurricane ever to strike Hawaii, causing $3.1 billion in damage.
 That made it the third-costliest U.S. hurricane at the time, behind Hurricane Hugo in 1989 and Hurricane Andrew in August 1992, one month earlier.
 It was the first significant hurricane to threaten the state since Hurricane Iwa ten years earlier.
 Iniki affected all of Hawaii with high waves and strong winds, with the worst impacts on Kauaʻi.
 Seven people died during the hurricane - three on Kauaʻi, two offshore, and two on Oahu.
 The low death toll was likely due to well-executed warnings and preparation.
 Of the offshore deaths, two were Japanese nationals who died when their boat capsized south of Kauaʻi.
 There were also around 100 storm-related injuries throughout the state, some of which occurred during the hurricane's aftermath.